 Researchers from the University of Sheffield and King’s College London have discovered that exposing the skin to hard water damages the skin barrier – which is our defence against outside threats such as bacteria or sun burn – and increases the sensitivity of the skin to potential irritants found in everyday wash products such as soap or washing powder.
 Source: University of Sheffield

-Studies show soft water to be beneficial to the skin, and especially those with skin conditions.
+Studies show soft water to be beneficial to the skin, especially for people with skin conditions.
 Our customers often get back to us and tell us the differences it has made in their skin.
-On top of that the harder it is the more difficult it is to get your hands or hair clean as you’ll need more soap, and shampoo.
+On top of that, the harder your water is the more difficult it will be to get your hands or hair clean, as you’ll need more soap and shampoo.

-As mentioned above, your appliances and fixtures will last longer.
-It can also lead to blocked pipes and shower heads restricting flow due to ‘scale’ build up.
+In addition to reducing the lifetime of your appliances and fixtures, hard water can lead to blocked pipes and shower heads restricting flow due to ‘scale’ build-up.

 What can I do about it?

 Our Complete Home Filtration system will not only remove contaminants but also softens your water.
-Our systems filter to 1 Micron and softened with up to 98.5% chlorine removal along with other chlorine by-products and a whole range of heavy metals.
+Our systems filter to 1 Micron with up to 98.5% chlorine removal, along with other chlorine by-products and a whole range of heavy metals.
 For more information on our systems click here, or see if you qualify for a FREE test.

-We also recommend checking out this article on www.yourathometeam.com for more details on the effects and also some helpful tips on water hardness.
+We also recommend checking out this article on yourathometeam.com for more details on the effects of hard water and some helpful tips about water hardness.